 Seeing what you want to create is a very big deal.

-We’ve all tried some form of visualization before.
+We’ve all tried some form of visualization before, even if it’s daydreaming and don’t think it qualifies as “visualization.”

-But, sometimes I struggle.
+But, sometimes I struggle to visualize things.
 Maybe you do, too?

-Have you ever tried to sit down and do the visualization/ manifestestation exercises so much touted these days, only to come up blank?
+Have you ever tried to sit down and do the visualization/ manifestation exercises so much touted these days, only to come up blank or feel like it’s extremely hard to focus?

-Lately I have been getting some wonderful knowledge in the world of envisioning things, and there are three key aspects of being able to see things clearly and meditate on an outcome in mental pictures that I have just recently embraced…. love… and want to share!
+Lately I have been getting some wonderful knowledge in the world of envisioning things, and there are three key aspects of being able to see things clearly and meditate on an outcome in mental pictures that I have embraced!
+I hope you find them as helpful as I have!

 To sharpen the focus of your mind’s eye…